The Blue Jackal

-The Blue Jackal is a story known throughout the Indian sub-continent.
+The Blue Jackal is a folktale known across the Indian sub-continent.

 Earliest reference

 The earliest reference to the Blue Jackal can be found in Panchatantra, a collection of stories which depict animals in human situations (see anthropomorphism, Talking animals in fiction).
-In each of the stories every animal has a "personality" and each story ends in a moral.
+In each of the stories, every animal has a "personality", with every narrative culminating in a central moral lesson.

 The story

 The story of the Blue Jackal known through oral transmission doesn't vary much from one part of India to another.
 Although the creature is known variously as Chandru, Neelaakanth or Neela Gidhar (literally, Blue Jackal).

 The most common version is told like this: